-To be over thirteen years old, Puzzle Pirates still holds up… unless you want it on iPad, as the developer (Three Rings Design) announced back in 2013 that it would stop supporting Apple's tablet platform.
+To be over thirteen years old, Puzzle Pirates still holds up.
 Now you can get the multiplayer portion of Puzzle Pirates for free on Steam; a single-player mode no longer exists because of the discontinuation of the CD-ROM version of the game.
 Nevertheless, at least there's no reason to pirate it.

 Inspiring the creation of Minecraft was no small feat for 2D sandbox game Dwarf Fortress.
 Dubbed a construction and management simulator, Dwarf Fortress takes simple text-based graphics into a more modern, 2006 piece of software.
 The game is often classified as a cult classic because of its open-ended nature and serving as one of the most iconic examples of a procedurally generated roguelike.

 This means Dwarf Fortress both randomizes its environments and makes the game's permadeath system a much more difficult problem to avoid.
 This led to the unofficial slogan for the game "Losing is fun," which was either ironic or an accurate description of what happens in the game.
 Tough to say either way.

 One thing's for sure, though.
 If you want to experience an important part of games history, Dwarf Fortress is a solid start, as it was exhibited at the Museum of Modern Art in New York City back in 2013.
 Can't say that for a lot of free-to-play games.